Sibashish16/DSA-Grind/README.md

 Hello Coders,
-           This repository named **DSA Grind** contains all the solution of the Data Structures and Algorithm problems that i solve on a day to day basis.
+            Welcome to my personal repository of Data Structures and Algorithms (DSA) solutions, primarily from LeetCode.
+This repo contains solutions to problems I’ve solved as part of my ongoing learning and preparation for technical interviews.

+Each solution is written in a clean, structured way often with comments or optimizations and is organized topic wise.

+🚀 My goal is to master core problem-solving patterns and deepen my personal understanding of algorithms, while also helping others who may benefit from my solutions.